Last updated: December 15, 2014

 - Percentage of the eBook Read: The percentage of the eBook read may be collected to allow eBook providers, like publishers, to implement subscription pricing models where they charge based on the percentage of the eBook read.

 - Information provided by eBook providers relating to the eBook an end user has purchased: The following information is provided by the eBook provider to enable the delivery of the eBook to the end user’s device:

 - Date of eBook purchase/download

 - Distributor ID and Adobe Content Server Operator URL

 - Metadata of the eBook such as title, author, language, publisher list price, ISBN number

 The data is sent periodically to Adobe via a secure transmission using HTTPS.

 How is the information used?

-Adobe uses the information collected about the eBook an end-user has opened in the Developer Application to ensure that it is being viewed in accordance with the type of DRM licence that accompanies that eBook.
-The type of licence is determined by the eBook provider.
+Adobe uses the information collected about the eBook an end user has opened in the Developer Application to ensure it is being viewed in accordance with the type of DRM license that accompanies that eBook.
+The type of license is determined by the eBook provider.
 For more information on how each piece of data is used, please see above.